Student Life Editor

-The event was an elaborate and culturally rich showcase of black talent.
-The presentation featured a number of performance styles such as spoken word, cultural dances, step routines and song selections.
+The showcase of black talent demonstrated rich culture, some even predating slavery.
+The presentation featured a number of performance styles — spoken word, tribal and religious dances, step routines and song selections.
 Assorted African clothes, smiles, and generations of blacks flooded Stroud 117 on Saturday, Feb.
 16.

-The event opened with the singing of the black national anthem: “Lift Every Voice and Sing”, which the crowd stood to pay homage to the song and its rich history.
+The event opened with the singing of the black national anthem: “Lift Every Voice and Sing”, paying homage to the song’s cultural significance.

-ESU’s section of the National Council of Negro Women (NCNW) was present as well as the university’s Office of Multicultural Affairs.
+ESU’s chapter of the National Council of Negro Women (NCNW) was present as well as the university’s Office of Multicultural Affairs.

 The event capitalized on the idea of black culture and appreciation for the culture.
 The Greater Pocono Chapter of The Jack and Jill of America was founded Sept.
 30, 2018.
-The organization is led by a group of mothers seeking to strengthen black youth, so they can become future leaders within the community.
+The organization is led by a group of mothers seeking to strengthen black youth, as future leaders.

 The event was special and moved many people in the area.
 Local poet, Jason Snow, his poet name being “Eskimo Snow” said he was moved by the success of this event.